HugoVaillendet/neutron-shielding/README.md

 The program will have a main execution program and a module in a secondary file for neutron type as well as procedures.

-The project is compiled using GFortran and with the following flags : `gfortran  neutron.f90 main.f90 -O3 -march=native -ffast-math -fopenmp -funroll-loops -fopt-info-vec -o main.exe`.
+The project is compiled using GFortran and with the following flags : `gfortran  neutron.f90 main.f90 -O3 -march=native -ffast-math -funroll-loops -fopt-info-vec -o main.exe`.

-The project takes avantage of Fortran's ability to vectorize loops and use SIMD registers as well as OpenMP parallelism.
-Regarding my specific architecture
-AVX-256 registers are used by the program.
+The project takes avantage of Fortran's ability to vectorize loops and use SIMD registers.
+Regarding my specific architecture AVX-256 registers are used by the program.

 We implement a new type `neutron` containing postions $(x, y, z)$, speeds $(v_x, v_y, v_z)$ with an SoA structure.
-We also implement a `scatter_tally` array as well as `PI` as a parameter evaluated at compile time.
+We also implement a `scatter_tally` array as well as a `PI` parameter evaluated at compile time.

 We then implement the following procedures :